Key Things to Know About Commercial Roof Flashings

 Commercial Roof Flashing

 If you’re an owner of a commercial property, roof flashings are something that may not cross your mind often.
-However, they play an essential role in the roof and building’s overall structure and safety.
+However, they play an essential role in the roof system and building’s overall structure and safety.
 There are many types of roof flashings and flashing materials on the market today for various applications.
 Here are some key things every commercial building owner should know about roof flashing in detail.

 What is Flashing on a Roof?